 Most multifamily firms want an online rent payment system that is not only secure, seamless, and integrated with their property management software, but they’re also looking for a partner to help them achieve 100% digital payment adoption.

-But the top 25% of our customers had over 65% of their residents paying rent online.
-So we launched a research study to find out what those companies were doing differently.
-During the study, we found that they were proactively driving digital payments through these 5 key strategies:
+At Zego, we’re hyper-focused on empowering our clients to get more residents to pay rent online.
+This saves their staff time, speeds up their cash flow, and improves operational efficiency.
+So, we launched a research study to find out what our clients with the highest adoption rates are doing differently.
+During the study, we found that they were proactively driving property management digital payments through these 5 key strategies:

-- Train on-site staff to accept rent payments: “On-demand” training for your on-site associates around the value and the functionality of your digital payments system.
+- Train staff on your payments system: Provide “on-demand” training for your on-site associates around the value and the functionality of your property management digital payments system.

-- Resident Onboarding: Information you should provide new residents upfront, and set clear expectations around when and how payments should be made.
+- Revamp resident onboarding: Update the information you give new residents, and set clear expectations around when and how payments should be made.

-- Resident Incentives: A win-win payment structure that benefits both you and your renters.
+- Offer resident incentives: Set up a win-win payment structure that benefits both you and your renters.

-- Resident Engagement and Communication: Ensure your community engagement technology is up to date.
+- Bolster resident engagement & communication: Ensure your community engagement technology is up to date.

 Provide an on-demand training arsenal for your team

-When it comes to training, you have to get inventive with new methods and media.
-Have you empowered your staff with the tools & support they need to be able to accept rent payments online?
-Do they have access to on-demand trainings, webinars, links to collateral, and updates on new info when it becomes available?
-Also, as our attention spans dwindle, are you choosing technology solutions that are intuitive and engaging?
+So, when it comes to training, it’s important to be inventive with new methods and media that excite your staff.
+Empower them with the tools and support they need to confidently explain how your property management digital payments system works.
+Provide access to on-demand trainings, webinars, links to collateral, and updates on new info when it becomes available.

 - Video: 3 Tips to increase digital payment adoption